Case Study

 Overview

 I built DisplayAnalysis to quantify display artifacts that are hard to see but easy to feel.
-It analyzes high-frame-rate captures to detect temporal dithering, PWM backlight flicker, and uniformity issues, then generates a PDF report with plain-language explanations and risk assessments.
-Under the hood it uses FFT frequency analysis and perceptual (CIELAB) color metrics.
+It analyzes high-frame-rate captures to detect temporal dithering, PWM backlight flicker, and uniformity issues, then generates a nine-page PDF report with risk assessments and plain-language explanations.
+Under the hood, Welford's online algorithm keeps pixel statistics at 16 MB regardless of video length, Hanning-windowed FFT detects flicker frequencies within ±1 Hz, and CIELAB color science makes uniformity measurements perceptually meaningful.
+154 tests across 10 files validate every threshold boundary.

 Problem